1136 Lane Hall

 “Feminist Activism for a Society Free from Violence: Producing Non-Violent Bodies and Households in Lebanon”

-This project examines local feminists’ strife to protect women from domestic violence and marital rape in Lebanon.
+This project examines local feminists’ struggle to protect women from domestic violence and marital rape in Lebanon.
 By relying on ethnographic research from Lebanese feminist non-governmental organizations and collectives, I look at how these organizations identified and produced certain gendered bodies and places as violent in Lebanon, and transformed them through different gendered bodies and places as violent in Lebanon, and transformed them through different interventions and programs like group therapy, psychological clinics for men, art therapy, legal activism and nationwide campaigns against domestic violence.
 By focusing on how Lebanese feminist activism imagined a society free from violence and problematized existing cultural notions of masculinity, domesticity, religion and the household, this project traces the new contested between feminist organizations, the Lebanese state and religious leaders, and examines the transformation of women victims of violence through their programs.

 Modern Middle Eastern and North African Studies